BobXWu/TopMost/docs/source/installation.rst

 Stable release
 --------------

-To install TopMost, run this command in your terminal:
+To install TopMost, run this command in the terminal:

 .. code-block:: console